MackR/MackR/README.md

 - 🌱 In that time I've built a chess computer player that is ranked 1500 and can beat 50% of chess players, analyzing 300,000 positions a second.
   -  Chess engine development logs found here: https://github.com/MackR/ChessEngine/blob/main/src/ProgressLogAndNotes.txt
 - 🌱 I also taught myself computer vision (OpenCV) with 170hrs of practice
-  - Daily notes found here: https://github.com/MackR/LearningCV/blob/master/OpenCV_Lessons.txt
+  - Daily OpenCV notes found here: https://github.com/MackR/LearningCV/blob/master/OpenCV_Lessons.txt

 - 🎯 Next targets include PCL, Pytorch, and Docker along with polishing skills in ROS and Bash.

 - ✔️ You'll find that I'm extremely well organized, sociable, and easy to work with on projects with little supervision.

 - I've been promoted twice within two different companies to lead teams of programmers.
-I'm someone that my managers have not only trusted with independence, but have also trusted to lead others to success.
+My managers have not only trusted me with independence, but have also trusted me to lead others to success.
+Within your organization, you will find I'm perfectly suited to scale to greater roles and responsibilities as your team develops.

 - 📫 Now that I've achieved my 4 month personal development goals, I'm looking to join an innovative company where I can employ my discipline, intellectual skills, and creative talents to create amazing new innovations.
 My 4-5 year goal is to be a senior software engineer.